Four Days on Lake Atitlan: A Journal of Volcanoes, Weaving, and Missing the Last Boat

 Lancha to Santiago Atitlan: 25 GTQ, 30 minutes from Panajachel.
 Santiago is the largest Tz'utujil Maya town on the lake.
 This isn't a tourist village.
 People in traditional dress — men in purple-striped pants, women in huipiles embroidered with birds and flowers — walk the streets not for photos but because this is their clothing.
 This is their life.

-I found the Maximon shrine with the help of a boy who appeared at the dock and offered to guide me for 10 GTQ.
+A boy appears at the dock and offers to guide you to the Maximon shrine for 10 GTQ.
 Maximon (Rilaj Maam) is a Maya folk saint — a wooden figure dressed in scarves, sunglasses, and a hat, with a lit cigar in his mouth and bottles of liquor at his feet.
 People come to pray, ask for favors, and make offerings.

-The shrine was in a private home (it moves between cofradias annually).
-The room was dim, filled with candle smoke and the smell of incense and rum.
-An older woman was praying in Tz'utujil.
-Two tourists stood near the door, looking uncertain.
+The shrine sits in a private home (it moves between cofradias annually).
+The room is dim, filled with candle smoke and the smell of incense and rum.
+An older woman prays in Tz'utujil.
+Two tourists stand near the door, looking uncertain.

-I left a 20 GTQ donation and stood in the doorway for a few minutes.
-Whatever Maximon is — saint, folk tradition, syncretic deity — the devotion in that room was real.
+Leave a 20 GTQ donation and stand in the doorway for a few minutes.
+Whatever Maximon is — saint, folk tradition, syncretic deity — the devotion in that room is real.

-The Friday market in Santiago was in full swing.
+The Friday market in Santiago runs in full swing.
 Produce, textiles, tools, chickens, and the general controlled chaos of a traditional Maya market.
-I bought a bag of locally grown coffee: 30 GTQ ($4).
-A woman sold me three tamales wrapped in banana leaves for 15 GTQ.
+A bag of locally grown coffee goes for 30 GTQ ($4).
+Three tamales wrapped in banana leaves: 15 GTQ.

-A private lancha: 200 GTQ ($26) — eight times the public fare.
-The boatman knew he had leverage.
-I paid.
-The ride back across the lake was just me, the boatman, and the Xocomil wind pushing waves against the hull.
-The volcanoes were black silhouettes against a pink sky.
+A private lancha costs 200 GTQ ($26) — eight times the public fare.
+The boatman knows he has leverage.
+You pay.
+The ride back across the lake is just you, the boatman, and the Xocomil wind pushing waves against the hull.
+The volcanoes stand as black silhouettes against a pink sky.

 Lake Atitlan isn't a place you visit efficiently.
 You don't check off the villages like a list.
 You settle into one — San Pedro if you want community, San Marcos if you want quiet, Santiago if you want immersion — and you let the rhythm of the lake set your clock.
 For more insights, check out our complete guide to Lake Atitlan.
 For more insights, check out our Lake Atitlan travel tips.